Amherst Survival Center

 UMass Family Housing provides rental apartments to students and staff affiliated with the University.
 The rental mix includes 185 one-bedroom apartments and 124 two-bedroom apartments.
 Family Housing also has 12 one-bedroom apartments modified for the physically disabled.

-UMass Housing and Residence Life manages a searchable rental housing database that includes private and Subsidized Apartment Complexes in Amherst and surrounding towns.
+UMass Housing and Residential Life manages a searchable rental housing database that includes private and Subsidized Apartment Complexes in Amherst and surrounding towns.
 May be used by non University families.

 Amherst Housing Authority provides subsidized rental housing and housing vouchers to income-eligible Amherst households.